vartulzeroshieldai/AIGuardX/README.md

 ## About AIGuardX

-[**AIGuardX**](https://aisecshield.zeroshield.ai) is an advanced endpoint security solution within the ZeroShield ecosystem (Module 5).
+[**AIGuardX**](https://aisecshield.zeroshield.ai) is an advanced endpoint security solution within the ZeroShield ecosystem.
 It protects organizations from the risks of Generative AI by deploying lightweight agents and a local proxy directly on user machines.

 Unlike traditional cloud-based proxies, [AIGuardX](https://aisecshield.zeroshield.ai) intercepts AI-bound traffic at the source.
 This enables **zero-latency redaction** and **local blocking**, so sensitive PII, API keys, or proprietary code never leave the workstation.
 The agent supports corporate proxy environments, file-based logging, and reliable autostart via the Windows Registry Run key for consistent behavior after reboot and Fast Startup.